agrvs/bb-capstone/README.md

 This project is still a work in progress, so there will be additional updates/changes in the future.

+There is a recorded demonstration of this project in action here: [Full Workflow Demo](https://youtu.be/RlIiNQy-vNM)

 **Deployment:**

 1. choose new bucket names in params.ini